REFFLY: Melody-Constrained Lyrics Editing Model: Revision Framework for Lyrics

 \section{Revision Framework for Lyrics}

 Figure \ref{fig:overview} illustrates the inference process of \ModelName{}.
 To manage the complexity of lyric revision, the revision process is conducted at the sentence level.
-We iteratively revise each sentence from the unsignable draft to lyric that fits the melody, aligning the prominent words with prominent notes while maintaining the overall coherence.
+We iteratively revise each sentence from the unsingable draft to lyric that fits the melody, aligning the prominent words with prominent notes while maintaining the overall coherence.

 In this section, we detail each component of \ModelName{}.
-We developed a training-free heuristic for capturing prominent lyrical words and musical notes (Section $\S$\ref{sec:prominent_note}).
-Then, $\S$\ref{sec:revision_model} introduces revision module for refining unsingable drafts based on musical constraints.
-Next, $\S$\ref{sec:alignement} provides an overview of the inference process to achieve optimal lyric-melody alignment.
-Lastly, $\S$\ref{sec:song_strucutre} describes our methods for controlling song structure and generating full-length songs.
+We develop a training-free heuristic for capturing prominent lyrical words and musical notes (Section $\S$\ref{sec:prominent_note}).
+Then, $\S$\ref{sec:revision_model} introduces our lyrics revision module that refines unsingable drafts based on musical constraints.
+Last, $\S$\ref{sec:alignement} provides an overview of the inference process to achieve optimal lyric-melody alignment.